How Much Does Car Insurance Cost in Reno?

-Reno Car Insurance by Gender and Marital Status
+Reno Car Insurance by Marital Status and Gender

-There are a variety of factors, including gender and marital status, that can come into play when determining car insurance premiums in Reno.
-Females have premiums that are approximately 6% more pricey than those for males.
+There are several factors, including gender and marital status, that influence car insurance premiums in Reno.
+Males have premiums that are nearly 5% cheaper than those for females.
+Rates for those who are divorced or widowed are a hair more expensive than rates for those who are single.
 Being married, as opposed to single, can save you close to 7% per year.
-Rates for those who are widowed or divorced are a hair more expensive than rates for those who are single.

 Reno Car Insurance by Age

-The biggest drop in premiums for Reno drivers happens when they hit their 20s.
-Once out of the teenage age bracket, people save an average of 68% on car insurance.
-The first time drivers can anticipate their age to trigger an increase in car insurance premiums is when they turn 60.
-Looking across all age groups, drivers in their 50s have the lowest car insurance premiums.
-Their rates generally average $1,386.
-Those in their 60s ($1,408) aren’t paying significantly more.
-Teenage drivers have the biggest premiums of any age group.
-They pay around $6,648 on car insurance premiums.
+Car insurance premiums are highest for teenage drivers, with average payments of $6,648 per year.
+The greatest decrease in premiums for Reno drivers happens when they hit their 20s.
+Once out of the teenage age bracket, drivers save an average of $4,544 each year.
+While car insurance premiums for drivers in Reno will continue to shrink through their 50s, they should anticipate to pay more when they hit 60.
+Among all age groups, drivers in their 50s have the smallest insurance payments, with rates of $1,386.
+However, people in their 60s ($1,408) aren’t paying significantly more.

 What drives up car insurance rates in Reno?